 The very idea that vaccinating all those pupils in a comprehensive school, plus the adults surrounding them, who had not previously received the MMR vaccine, would immediately ensure that the immunity of the surrounding population would be secured against the current outbreak, would be risible to any self-respecting doctor, biochemist, biologist, pharmacist or even proud CEO of a global pharmaceutical company.

 Not that the latter would object, of course.
-S/he would just laugh all the way to the bank at the gullibility and sheer incompetence of those members of the global media who act as mouthpieces for this pseudo-scientific nonsense, whilst at the same time providing hundreds of thousands of pounds-worth of free advertising for their questionable vaccines; and they would also thank whatever god they worship for an under-educated population, which collectively lacks the tools which might enable its members to recognise bad journalism - and bad science - when they are exposed to it.
+S/he would just laugh all the way to the bank at the gullibility and sheer incompetence of those members of the global media who act as mouthpieces for this pseudo-scientific nonsense, whilst at the same time providing hundreds of thousands of pounds-worth of free advertising for their questionable vaccines; and they would also thank whatever god they worship for a population whose education has failed to provide its members with the tools enabling them to recognise bad journalism - and bad science - when they are exposed to it.

 I would ask this: how many journalists reporting on the recent measles scare would take the time to read even the scientific research actually cited in support of the claims being made for vaccination, in order to determine for themselves whether the conclusions drawn, and thus the claims being made, represent a fair and unbiased interpretation of the data presented?